Coreza-io/coreza/README.md

 - shadcn-ui
 - Tailwind CSS

+## Loop Node

+The **Loop** node processes an array from previous nodes and executes its downstream branch for each element.
+Configure the array selector, item and index output names, a previous-value key, an iteration limit and optional parallel processing.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/d30f4a49-94dc-4348-a2bd-4fc547bc1f60) and click on Share -> Publish.